derrikdennis/pandas-challenge/README.md

 ### Scores by School Type

-- I created a table
+- I created a table that looked at school performane by type of school - charter or public.
+The table hd the following information:
+  - Average Math Score
+  - Average Reading Score
+  - % Passing Math
+  - % Passing Reading
+  - Overall Passing Rate

+# Findings

 Here are my two observatable trends: